AdobeDocs/target.pt-BR/help/c-activities/c-troubleshooting-activities/content-trouble.md

 ## Os melhores vendedores não aparecem no Recommendations  {#section_3920C857270A406C80BE6CBAC8221ECD}

-A mbox *`SIteCatalyst: purchase`* não pode ser usada para dados de tráfego de algoritmo de compra.
-Em vez disso, use a mbox *`orderConfirmPage`*.
+The *`SiteCatalyst: purchase`* call can&#39;t be used for Purchase algorithm traffic data.
+Em vez disso, use a *`orderConfirmPage`* chamada.

 ## Verificar prioridade da atividade {#section_3D0DD07240F0465BAF655D0804100AED}

-As atividades baseadas em formulários criadas com o [!DNL Target Standard/Premium] podem colidir com atividades criadas na interface do usuário do [!DNL Target Classic] que têm a mesma prioridade e usam a mesma mbox.
+Form-based activities created with [!DNL Target Standard/Premium] might collide with activities created in the [!DNL Target Classic] UI that have the same priority and use the same [!DNL Target] request.

 ## O código personalizado não produz os resultados esperados no Internet Explorer 8. {#section_FAC3651F19144D12A37A3E4F14C06945}

 O Target não é mais compatível com o IE8.

-## O conteúdo JavaScript entregue pela mbox global não é carregado quando você usa a mbox.js. {#section_03EC9B9C410B4F52A7FCD81840311709}
+## JavaScript content delivered by the global [!DNL Target] request doesn&#39;t load when using mbox.js. {#section_03EC9B9C410B4F52A7FCD81840311709}

 Atualize para [!DNL mbox.js] versão 58 ou posterior.

-A mbox.js versão 58 e posterior executa conteúdo não-JavaScript para a mbox global imediatamente após a tag HTML `BODY` estar presente.
-O conteúdo JavaScript nas tags `<script>` da mbox global é executado depois que o evento `DOMContentLoaded` é acionado.
-Esta ordem de entrega de conteúdo garante que o conteúdo JavaScript da mbox global seja entregue e renderizado corretamente.
+mbox.js version 58 and later executes non-JavaScript content for the global [!DNL Target] request immediately after the HTML `BODY` tag is present.
+JavaScript content inside `<script>` tags for the global [!DNL Target] request executes after the `DOMContentLoaded` event is fired.
+This order of content delivery ensures that JavaScript content for the global [!DNL Target] request is delivered and rendered properly.

 ## O cookie do Target não é definido  {#section_77AFEB541C0B495EB67E29A4475DF960}